 As an Amazon Associate we earn from qualifying purchases.

-We’re talking about ribs today, so stock up on charcoal or wood chips and napkins, because we will be talking about the mouth-watering meaty, smoky, saucy, and lit bit of sweet yet fantastically finger-licking grilled riblets.
+I’m talking about ribs today, so stock up on charcoal or wood chips and napkins, because I will be talking about the mouth-watering meaty, smoky, saucy, and lit bit of sweet yet fantastically finger-licking grilled riblets.
 Here is an absolutely delicious recipe on how to grill riblets which you can try at your home.

 - How to Grill Riblets